Danysan1/osm-wikidata-map-framework/CONTRIBUTING.md

 1. From the etymology window click on the "OpenStreetMap" button
 2. On the left of the opened page check if the `name:etymology:wikidata` or `subject:wikidata` tag is present.
 If it is, click on the dialog button on the right to add a note to the map and describe the problem
 3. If the tags above are absent, the `wikidata` tag will be present and its value will be clickable.
 Click on it.
-4. If the opened page represents the element from the map (not its etymology, not something else):
+   - If the opened page represents the element from the map (not its etymology, not something else), it should contain a "named after" or "dedicated to" relation to the wrong item:
       1. At the top of the opened page click on "Discussion"
-   2. Append in the opened text box the description of the problem you found in the etymology for the object
+      2. Append in the opened text box the description of the problem you found in the etymology for the item
       3. Confirm your comment by clicking on the blue button below
-5. If instead the opened page represents something else, go back to the OpenStreetMap page, click on the button on the right to add a note to the map and write that the `wikidata` tag points to the wrong element
+   - If instead the opened page represents something else, go back to the OpenStreetMap page, click on the button on the right to add a note to the map and write that the `wikidata` tag points to the wrong item

 ## How to contribute to the etymology data